-To find this feature, when logged into the UI click +New > Line Item (or Campaign).
+To find this feature, when logged into the Beeswax UI click Create > Campaign or Line Item.
 Frequency Cap settings can be found in either the Edit Line Item (or Edit Campaign) screen under the Delivery & Bidding section.

 It is recommended to implement Frequency Caps at the most granular level (e.g. Line Item level), although additional use cases are supported.
 Implementing Caps at the Campaign level can exhibit different behavior than if implemented at the Line Item level (and different still if implemented across both, depending on Campaign and Line Item setup).

-Example: For example, you may wish to cap ads at 2 times per day.
+For example: you may wish to cap ads at 2 times per day.
 Consider that you have a single Campaign (A) with three associated Line Items (1), (2) and (3), each with their own respective targeting criteria.